li1jkdaw/LPCNet_parallel/README.md

    -synthesis_smooth means that you run parallel LPCNet with overlapping for which each 10-th frame is a splitting frame and two waveforms in each overlapping frame are integrated using linear cross-fading without shift (XF w/o shift);

-   -synthesis_shift means that you run parallel LPCNet with overlapping for which each 10-th frame is a splitting frame and two waveforms in each overlapping region are integrated using linear cross-fading with shift (XF with shift);
+   -synthesis_shift means that you run parallel LPCNet with overlapping for which each 10-th frame is a splitting frame and two waveforms in each overlapping region are integrated using linear cross-fading with shift (XF with shift).